oconnor663/bao/docs/spec.md

 Note one non-guarantee in particular: The encoding itself may be malleable.
 Multiple "different" encodings may decode to the same input, under the same hash.
-See the design rationales for more on this.
+See the [discussion below](#why-is-the-encoding-format-malleable) for more on this.

 ## Discussion